On the Covers of Orbifold Curves Preserving the Slope Stability under Pullback: Preliminaries, Notation and Conventions

+where the indexing set is take over all the essentially \'{e}tale connected covers $Y_i \longrightarrow X$ of $(X,P)$.
+The above profinite group can also be defined only using Galois essentially \'{e}tale connected covers using \cite[Remark~2.7]{KP}.
+We refer to \cite[Section~2.2]{KP} for the results concerning the \'{e}tale fundamental groups and their homomorphisms induced by covers. \end{remark}

+\begin{remark}[{Vector bundles}] We follow \cite[Definition 7.18]{V} for the notion of coherent sheaves and vector bundles.
+A vector bundle (respectively, a quasi-coherent or a coherent sheaf) on a proper stacky curve $\mathfrak{X}$ is the data given by a vector bundle (respectively, a quasi-coherent or a coherent sheaf) on each atlas that satisfy certain co-cycle conditions.
+The structure sheaf $\mathcal{O}_{\mathfrak{X}}$ is the quasi-coherent sheaf defined by associating the structure sheaf $\mathcal{O}_Z$ for every atlas $Z$ of $\mathfrak{X}$.
+It should be noted that a quasi-coherent sheaf in the above sense is actually a quasi-coherent sheaf of $\mathcal{O}_{\mathfrak{X}}$-modules as in \cite[Definition~9.1.14, Proposition~9.1.15]{Olsson}.
+For any morphism $f \colon \mathfrak{Y} \longrightarrow \mathfrak{X}$ of stacky curves, we have the functors

-One useful perspective to us is that the assignment of a proper orbifold curve to a formal orbifold curve is an equivalence of categories (Theorem~\ref{thm_equiv}).
-Moreover, by Theorem~\ref{thm_equiv_bundles}, the category of vector bundles on an orbifold curve in the sense of stacks coincides with the category of vector bundles defined on the corresponding formal orbifold curve defined in \cite[Definition~4.4, Definition~4.5]{KM}.
-These equivalences are the described in detail in Appendix~\ref{sec_equiv}.
+of the categories of vector bundles (\cite[Section~9.2.5. pg.
+198 and Section~9.3.]{Olsson}; defined up to a canonical natural isomorphism for the choice of charts).
+Since the category of vector bundles on an orbifold curve in the sense of stacks coincides with the category of vector bundles (see \cite[Definition~4.4, Definition~4.5]{KM}) defined on the corresponding formal orbifold curve by Theorem~\ref{thm_equiv_bundles}, our identification of an orbifold curve with its corresponding formal orbifold curve is consistent with the above notions.
+It should be mentioned that a pullback is defined in \cite[Definition~5.16]{KM} only for \'{e}tale covers in the sense of formal orbifold curves, and a pushforward is defined in \cite[Definition~5.26]{KM}. \end{remark}